MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-town-halls.md

 - Modify the published recording
 - Ensure the meeting chat and meeting details link to the recording are correct and will work for all town hall attendees

-As an admin, you can control which types of town halls can have their recordings published.
+As an admin, you control which types of town halls can have their recordings published.

 ## Streaming